hail2u/html-best-practices/README.md

 ### Prefer strong native semantics

-Some element has a implicit role in a HTML document, don’t specify (or change).
+Some element has a implicit role in an HTML document, don’t specify (or change).

 Bad: